 The purpose of the HCC Chapter of the Society of American Foresters is to advance the science, education, technology, and practice of forestry.

 The student chapter of The Wildlife Society at Haywood Community College is composed of student and professional members of the Society at the college level.
 Student members are primarily Fish and Wildlife Management Technology students, but students from other educational programs interested in natural resources conservation and related activities have been known to join and participate.
 Currently, the student chapter has two advisors, Chris Graves and Shannon Rabby, both of which are members at the college, state, regional section, and national levels of The Wildlife Society.
 The student chapter provides students opportunities to get involved in the wildlife profession “beyond the classroom” by encouraging student professionalism and active involvement to better our wildlife resources for current and future generations.

-The purpose of the HCC Forestry Club & Timbersports Team is to provide students with opportunities in forestry, and to host and participate in Timbersports competitions locally and regionally.
+The purpose of the HCC Lumberjacks Team is to provide students with opportunities in forestry, and to host and participate in Timbersports competitions locally and regionally.

 PTK is a national honorary society that celebrates academic excellence in community college students.

-Student Association of Medical Assistants (SAMA)Advisors: Larry Davis
+Student Association of Medical Assistants (SAMA)Advisor: Larry Davis

 The SAMA Club promotes the profession of Medical Assisting through campus activities and community events.